grasplab2022/grasplab2022.github.io/_pages/about.md

 # News

+ - *<font face="Times New Roman" size="3"> 2025.September 11 </font>*: &nbsp; <font face="Times New Roman" size="3" color= red> A paper on robotic grasp is accepted by  the workshop "Benchmarking via Competitions in Robotic Grasping and Manipulation " at the 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (<b>IROS 2025</b>).</font>  <font face="Times New Roman" size="3" > Congratulations to Xidan, Yuwei, Ziyi, Zhaohui.
+Xidan will give a talk.</font>

  - *<font face="Times New Roman" size="3"> 2025.August 21 </font>*: &nbsp; <font face="Times New Roman" size="3" color= red> A paper on robotic gripper and tactle perception is accepted by  International Journal of Robotics Research (<b>IJRR</b>).</font>  <font face="Times New Roman" size="3" > Congratulations to Jihao, Keqi, Haotian.</font>

  - *<font face="Times New Roman" size="3"> 2025.August 6 </font>*: &nbsp; <font face="Times New Roman" size="3" > Our team recieved <b>IEEE Grasping and Manipulation Competition(RGMC) 2025</b> in-hand manipulation competition award prize (<b>IEEE ICRA 2025 </b>).
 Congratulations to Xidan, Zhaohui. </font>